Anne Kellas: Poetry life

+Ways to Say Goodbye was shortlisted for the Tim Thorne Poetry at the 2025 Tasmanian Literary Awards.

 Personal life

 Kellas is married to the photographer Giles Hugo and has two children (one of whom died at the age of 21) and three grandchildren.
 She studied at the University of the Witwatersrand where she obtained a Bachelor of Arts in English and German, and a higher diploma in education.
 She also studied at the University of Cape Town where she obtained a higher diploma in librarianship.
 She worked in libraries, mostly at the Australian Clearinghouse for Youth Studies (ACYS) where she was information manager for many years (until 2009).
 She participated in a national youth roundtable convened by then Prime Minister Kevin Rudd in order to establish a national youth policy for Australia in late 2009.
 After leaving ACYS to write full-time, she then embarked on a master's degree by research in 2014 at the University of Tasmania and was awarded her M.Ed. in 2017.